 Start by doing mini tests on each paid traffic source.
 You are not looking for how much traffic you get, you are looking for how quickly people bounce and if they convert into customers or readers.
 Once you have found a few valuable paid traffic sources you may start to develop them with a mind to put them in your business plan.

 As a word of warning, other articles are going to suggest that you somehow quantify a target amount of traffic and sales from your paid sources.
 Do not bother putting this into your plan until you have been at it a long time, and even then you should consider it a point of interest and not of importance.
 This is because testing and growing your conversions carefully via paid traffic is the only way you are going to grow your paid traffic conversions without spending a fortune.

 Direct URL entry:

 Direct URL entry is something to consider if you feel that you can get your website link into the website of other company websites.
 There are a number of ways of doing it, but one of the most effective ways is to pay for it.
 Pay to have your website link embedded into the website of another person or business.
-Try to make your website link a permanent thing as oppose to paying for a limited amount of time.
-Furthermore, do not forget that it is possible to get links onto other websites without paying.
+Try to make your website link a permanent thing as opposed to paying for a limited amount of time.
+Furthermore, do not forget that it is possible to get links to other websites without paying.
 For example, you could reciprocally link or have them use one of your online tools with a link underneath.